section-engineering-education/engineering-education/articles/text-to-speech-in-javascript/index.md

 You can take a look at the project that's been deployed using GitHub pages [here](https://zolomohan.github.io/text-to-speech/).

-You can checkout the final code in this [GitHub Repository](https://github.com/zolomohan/text-to-speech).
+You can check out the final code in this [GitHub Repository](https://github.com/zolomohan/text-to-speech).

 ### Let's Recap

-- We created a HTML page with a select menu for the voices, a text area and control buttons.
+- We created an HTML page with a select menu for the voices, a text area, and control buttons.

 - We created a new JavaScript file and linked it to the HTML file.

 - We created a new `SpeechSynthesisUtterance` object.

 - We tweaked the 6 properties of the `SpeechSynthesisUtterance` instance.
-They are: Pitch, Volume, Text, Voice, Rate and Language.
+They are Pitch, Volume, Text, Voice, Rate, and Language.

 - We added listeners on the control button to control the `SpeechSynthesisUtterance` instance when they are clicked.
-They are: Start, Pause, Resume and Cancel.
+They are Start, Pause, Resume, and Cancel.

 Congratulations, :partying_face: You did it.